Historic Sites of Manitoba: Ozol House (RM of St. Clements)

-Around 1981, this barn in the Libau area in the Rural Municipality of St. Clements were featured in a Manitoba Co-operator series on rural architecture.
+Around 1981, this building in the Libau area in the Rural Municipality of St. Clements were featured in a Manitoba Co-operator series on rural architecture.
 The original caption for the photograph is given below.

 Manitoba is filled with village and towns bearing names from distant lands.
 Often, the oldest surviving buildings in the area also reflect this transplanted heritage.
 Libau is one such area.
 Settled at the turn of the century by immigrants from Latvia, it was named in remembrance of the now Russian seaport through which they had left their homelands for Canada.
 Jacob and Dora Ozol were part of that original group and finally settled about one and one-half miles east of the town site.
 One of their earliest buildings was the horse stable at the left of this week’s illustration.
 Along with a number of smaller spruce log structures, it illustrates the log joinery of the time and some design traditions of homeland.
 Located to the right is a converted home-workshop, and out of the picture is a 1932 barn which features old country hinges on the doors.
 Jacob Ozol also built another traditional structure that is still in use today by son Hans and wife Lorna.
 The six-foot-square smokehouse continues to serve its original purpose of curing hams, sausage, bacon, fish, etc. with its fieldstone and lime walls still in good repair.